Veronica scores to put Mexico in the Women's World Cup Finals!

 A: Yes some of the players are very young and if you were an outsider you might just see these two coaches keeping the ball and pulling off all these moves but it's hard.
 We usually have half as many players and we're constantly working and moving with a purpose.
 We keep the ball to work on our skills.
 We want to figure out solutions on how to get out of crowded, compact spaces.
 Then we also try to combine with each other, finding little slots in the defense.
 And then if we lose the ball we try to win it back as fast as possible.
-First because they took it from you :) then because it's more tiring to start back up again if we have to defend for a while.
+First because they took it from you (smiles) then because it's more tiring to start back up again if we have to defend for a while.
 Which we try not to let happen!
 I definitely improve playing with younger players.
 It's also the effort you put out.
 If I just jogged around and didn't care then no I wouldn't get anything out of it but since I play against them like I would if I was training with my national team I get something out of it.
 It's fun.
-I used to be that little kid chasing around Gary too!
+I used to be that little kid chasing around the coaches too!

 Veronica playing against Canada

 You could win $5,000!
 Plus, help us win a VIP Theater Takeover for our members.
 ENTER NOW